awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 **To disable access logging using the AWS CLI**
 Use the [modify\-load\-balancer\-attributes](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-load-balancer-attributes.html) command\.

-## Processing Access Log Files<a name="log-processing-tools"></a>
+## Processing access log files<a name="log-processing-tools"></a>

 The access log files are compressed\.
 If you open the files using the Amazon S3 console, they are uncompressed and the information is displayed\.
 If you download the files, you must uncompress them to view the information\.

 If there is a lot of demand on your website, your load balancer can generate log files with gigabytes of data\.
 You might not be able to process such a large amount of data using line\-by\-line processing\.
 Therefore, you might have to use analytical tools that provide parallel processing solutions\.
 For example, you can use the following analytical tools to analyze and process access logs:
 + Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL\.
-For more information, see [Querying Network Load Balancer Logs](https://docs.aws.amazon.com/athena/latest/ug/networkloadbalancer-classic-logs.html) in the *Amazon Athena User Guide*\.
+For more information, see [Querying Network Load Balancer logs](https://docs.aws.amazon.com/athena/latest/ug/networkloadbalancer-classic-logs.html) in the *Amazon Athena User Guide*\.
 + [Loggly](https://www.loggly.com/docs/s3-ingestion-auto/)
 + [Splunk](https://splunkbase.splunk.com/app/1274/)
 + [Sumo Logic](https://www.sumologic.com/application/elb/)